gioUbbiali/PHI-696/Project-1/README.md

 10. Compare and contrast the proofs provided for (a) in your answers to questions 8 and 9.
 Explain the different assumptions, strategies, etc. exhibited in tree proofs vs natural deduction proofs.

- In the tree proof of "∀x∀y(¬(Px ∧ Qx) → (¬Px ∨ ¬Qx))," the strategy is to identify an instance of the statement (the conditional) and check if the antecedent implies the consequent.
-The natural deduction proof for the statement basically follows the same strategy, but there is an assumption of an arbitrary individual in order to generate the conditional.
+ In the tree proof of "∀x∀y(¬(Px ∧ Qx) → (¬Px ∨ ¬Qx))," the strategy is to deny the conditional to get contradictions (indirect deduction strategy).
+The natural deduction proof for the statement uses the conditional deduction strategy.